 Ridge vents are vents placed at the top of your roof, allowing hot air to escape your home, while cooler air is brought in from the soffit vents.
 As hot air rises, it’s pushed out of the attic through the ridge vents, bringing down the temperature in your attic, and keeping a steady circulation of air, reducing moisture.
 Learn more.

 Attic fans keep air circulating through your attic, which significantly helps reduce temperatures as well as mold in your home.
-As hot air rises, the attic fans push the hot air out of the attic, resulting in a cooler, efficient energy solution.
+As hot air rises, the attic fans push the hot air out of the attic, resulting in a cooler, dryer, and more efficient energy solution.

 As the sun shines on your roof, the hot temperature slowly dries up your roof shingles, and as the shingles warm in the sun, so too does the wood in your attic.
 With enough heat, your wood starts to sweat what looks like brown syrup bubbles.
 This is called attic ambering, and Green Energy of SA sees it in about 1/3 of the homes we work on in San Antonio.